Unit 731: American grant of immunity

 American investigations into Japanese war crimes ceased when Japanese scientists began disclosing information on biological warfare.
-Despite the establishment of their own research program, American scientists faced a significant gap in essential knowledge regarding biological warfare.
 The potential value to the Americans of Japanese-provided data, encompassing human research subjects, delivery system theories, and successful field trials, was immense.
 However, historian Sheldon H. Harris concluded that the Japanese data failed to meet American standards, suggesting instead that the findings from the unit were of minor importance at best.
 Harris characterized the research results from the Japanese camp as disappointing, concurring with the assessment of Murray Sanders, who characterized the experiments as "crude" and "ineffective".
+The U.S. biological weapons program had likely already surpassed the capabilities of Unit 731 in 1944.
+The coverup was also motivated by the U.S. desire to prevent the USSR from gaining an advantage in bioweapon research.

 While German physicians were brought to trial and had their crimes publicized, the U.S. concealed information about Japanese biological warfare experiments and secured immunity for the perpetrators.
-Critics have argued that racism led to the double standard in the American postwar responses to the experiments conducted on different nationalities.
+It has been argued that racism led to the double standard in the American postwar responses to the experiments conducted on different nationalities.
 Whereas the perpetrators of Unit 731 were exempt from prosecution, the U.S. held a tribunal in Yokohama in 1948 that indicted nine Japanese physician professors and medical students for conducting vivisection upon captured American pilots; two professors were sentenced to death and others to 15–20 years' imprisonment.